 High school students must know how to write an essay.
 College classes require students to respond in a mature manner to a discussion point.
 Even if students won’t head to college, jobs do require some degree of writing skills.

 I often approach students: would they like an essay question, or short answer questions on their writing test?
 Every class is different and unless the class itself dictates that students respond to an essay, I allow a class to choose.
 Sometimes they want all their eggs in one basket, and other times they want lots of opportunity to show me their writing, even if they are unsure of the content answer.

 A writing assessment test does not mean that students must write for a 90 minute final.
+You can ask objective questions about writing so that students don’t write the entire class period!
 By diversifying the writing requirements, teachers can provide students with choice and varying testing methods.
 If you are trying to include writing on a language arts test, be sure that the writing prompts are suitable for the class, that you will get a fair evaluation of students’ writing skills, and that students can complete the writing prompts in the allotted time.